Regulator cites failures at hospital where 3 preemies died

 Health department staff ordered Geisinger Medical Center in Danville to correct several deficiencies, determining the hospital’s systemic failure to prevent infection in its most vulnerable patients constituted “immediate jeopardy” — a legal finding that means Geisinger placed its patients at risk of serious injury or death.

 Geisinger had previously acknowledged the process it was using to prepare donor breast milk led to the deadly outbreak in the hospital’s neonatal intensive care unit.
-It has since changed the way it stores and prepares human milk and noted there have been no new cases of infection.
+The hospital said Monday it immediately corrected the violations flagged by state inspectors.
+Since it changed the way it stores and prepares human milk, it noted there have been no new cases of infection.

 A total of eight premature infants at Geisinger tested positive for the Pseudomonas bacterium between July 1 and Sept.
 29, according to the health department’s report.
 Subsequent investigation found Pseudomonas in a cylinder used to prepare donor breast milk, on a brush used to clean the cylinder, and in breast milk that had been given to an infant who died Sept.
 30, the report said.